- 1 Best Night Vision Rifle Scopes of 2022 Reviewed

 What should You Look for in a Night Vision Scope?

-When you start looking at scopes, the clarity of the picture you see is essential.
+When you start looking at most scopes, the clarity of the picture you see is essential.
 The clarity rating is in or LP/MM degrees, meaning Lines Per Millimeter.
 The higher the LP/MM rating, the more definition you will see every time you aim your new scope.
-The higher the number, the better the optics of the scope is.
+The higher the number, the better the night vision optics of the scope is.

 Optics and night vision determine how clear your view is and how consistently you see it that way.
 A very high-end night scope will have a sixty or seventy LP/MM rating.
 When you look at the rating, you also have to consider the level of distortion created by the manufacturing materials.
 Distortion is not a problem when you have a target at close or medium range though it becomes a factor when your target is small or far off.

-Determining the range of your target is more difficult at night, even with night vision.
+Determining the range of your target is more difficult at night, even with night vision work.
 You might see your target moving, but be unable to determine what it is.
-You need to consider the full night vision range when you purchase your scope, so you know you can recognize what you are shooting at making an accurate shot.
+You need to consider the full night vision range when you purchase your scope, so you know you can recognize what you are nighttime shooting at making an accurate shot.
 The quality of the optics in your scope will help you determine whether or not you can see your target and know what it is.

 Weight and Design